paulscherrerinstitute/ADPco/docs/ADPco/ADPco.rst

      - PCO_ADC_MODE
      - If supported by the camera, sensor data can be read out using either single ADC or two ADCs.
        In single ADC operation linearity of image data is enhanced, using dual ADC operation readout is faster and allows higher frame rates.
+The option may appear "N/A" for pco.edge cameras, in such a case ReadoutMode controls the ADC operation.
    * - CameraSetup, CameraSetup_RBV
      - mbbo,mbbi
      - PCO_CAMERA_SETUP
      - The camera shutter mode.
 Changing this paramter will reboot the camera.
 The driver will appear disconnected.
        If asyn autoconnect is not disabled, the driver will attempt periodic reconnect.
+   * - ReadoutMode, ReadoutMode_RBV
+     - mbbo,mbbi
+     - PCO_READOUT_MODE
+     - Readout mode for pco.edge cameras in rolling shutter mode.
    * - BitAlignement, BitAlignement_RBV
      - mbbo,mbbi
      - PCO_BIT_ALIGNMENT